dnwk/Penrose-Library-Blog/_posts/2019-03-25-an-evening-of-reflections-with-professor-david-schmitz.md

   Digitization of The Pioneer
 author: Julie Carter
 post_excerpt: |
   Thursday, Mar.
-28 at 7 p.m. at Allen Reading Room, Penrose Library
+28 at 7 p.m. at Allen Reading Room, Penrose Library.
   A Lecture on “the Liberal Arts in Crisis in the 1970s: A Preview of Volume III of the History of Whitman College”
 layout: post
 permalink: >